-Better Houston’s director, former Houston City Councilmember Peter H. Brown, said “With this consolidation under the Houston Tomorrow banner, the city and region now have an even more powerful advocate for quality of life, quality of place, effective planning, rail and bus transit, and a more attractive, walkable, and sustainable future."
+Better Houston’s director, former Houston City Councilmember Peter H. Brown, said “With this consolidation under the Houston Tomorrow banner, the city and region now have an even more powerful advocate for quality of life for payday loans FinishLoans.com, quality of place, effective planning, rail and bus transit, and a more attractive, walkable, and sustainable future."

-“Our mission of improving the quality of life of all the people in the Houston region will be greatly enhanced by gaining the skills and resources of Better Houston Director Peter Brown and his staff,” said David Crossley, president and founder of Houston Tomorrow you get
+“Our mission of improving the quality of life of all the people in the Houston region will be greatly enhanced by gaining the skills and resources of Better Houston Director Peter Brown and his staff,” said David Crossley, president and founder of Houston.

 Better Houston was founded in 2010 by Brown, an architect, urban planner, and two-time City Council member.
 He wanted to help move the City of Houston toward better neighborhoods, better transit, and better urbanism.

 Houston Tomorrow and Better Houston share the mission of promoting a more prosperous, sustainable, healthy, and livable city and region in order to improve the quality of life of all the people of Houston.
 Crossley began pushing quality of life as the top priority in 1995 when he was president of the Citizens’ Environmental Coalition.
 When Houston Tomorrow was founded in 1998, its mission to improve the quality of life began the surge of interest that led to many more regional organizations seeking that goal today, including the Greater Houston Partnership.